julianapereira98/julianapereira98/README.md

 ## Hi!
 I'm Juliana 👋

-I am a recent graduate in Systems Analysis and Development and I am looking for opportunities in projects related to Data Analysis and Data Science.
+I am graduate in Systems Analysis and Development and I am looking for opportunities in projects related to Data Analysis and Data Science.

 **Connect with me**